-- Keeping in touch with you every week until the problem is resolved. - · Removing hate graffiti. - Repairing broken windows and doors. - Involving the local council. - Working with partners, including the local police and victim support units. - Putting you in touch with local groups who can offer extra help. - Offering to arrange mediation.
+- Keeping in touch with you every week until the problem is resolved. - Removing hate graffiti. - Repairing broken windows and doors. - Involving the local council. - Working with partners, including the local police and victim support units. - Putting you in touch with local groups who can offer extra help. - Offering to arrange mediation.
 Remember that your family, friends, and neighbours might also be able to help.

 To contact us,

-get in touch via your Neighbourhood
+get in touch via your Community

-Officer (their details are at the beginning of this
+Co-ordinator (their details at the beginning of

-booklet); reach out to us via live chat on our
+this booklet); reach out to us on our app or via

-website; send us a message on social media
+live chat on our website; send us a message

-@IrwellValleyHomes; email
+on social media @IrwellValleyHomes; email

-contact@irwellvalley.co.uk or
+contact@irwellvalley.co.uk or call

-call 0300 561 1111.
+0300 561 1111.